OfficeDev/TrainingContent/ConnectorActionableMsgs/01 Build a basic Connector/Lab.md

     ![](Images/Exercise3-03.png)

 1. Click the **Connect to Office 365** button.
 Office 365 will process the registration flow, which may include login and Team/Channel selection.
-Make note of teh selected Teamd-Channel and click **Allow**.
+Make note of the selected Team-Channel and click **Allow**.

     ![](Images/Exercise3-04.png)